 Not every tapestry tradition uses meet and separate.
 Rio Grande traditions don’t.
 Many Navajo weavers don’t.
 But European-style traditional tapestry does.
 Using meet and separate means that your colors can move where you want them to go without putting two wefts in the same shed.

 Think of your butterflies moving head to head or tail to tail.
 Sort of like this.

 Imagine you are looking at a cross-section of your weaving.
 The weft has to travel over and under all those warps, indicated by the black circles in this diagram below.

 It takes quite a bit more weft to make that journey than you think it does.
 The amount depends on how thick your warps are.
 The weft has to travel even further with thicker warps which creates a more textured bead to the fabric.
 So especially if you find that sections of your warp are drawing closer together or your piece as a whole is getting narrower, put more weft in.

 I’ve demonstrated these four things in this video.

 I’ve also created a poster for you with these reminders on it.
-You can download it for printing by filling out the form below.
+You can download it below.
 Perhaps hanging it in your workspace will help you remember to check these things when you get stuck the next time.
 The artwork on the poster is by Molly McNeece, artist and children's book illustrator.
 You can find more of her work HERE.